 then you can use the following command to get the app (our just use Synaptic)

-to launch the app type
+sudo apt-get install lastfmto launch the app type

 lastfm&